K'taka CM Bommai calls on former PM Deve Gowda | Politics

 Karnataka Chief Minister Basavaraj Bommai on Sunday called on former Prime Minister H D Deve Gowda at his residence here.

-Accompanied by former Housing Minister V Somanna, Bommai met the JD(S) supremo and had brief discussions on certain issues with him, though the details were not shared.
+Accompanied by former Housing Minister V Somanna, Bommai met the JD(S) supremo and had brief discussions on certain issues with him.

 Gowda later felicitated Bommai with a shawl, garland and bouquet, sources close to the chief minister said.